 The only other cabinet that needed modification was the one under the stove.
 This is where I keep dog food and where I kept a few pots and pans (removed in the following picture).
-The plan here was to have one shelf on the right side to hold the big dog food container and two shelves on the left to hold the bread machine and some other stuff.
+The plan here was to have one slide out shelf on the right side to hold the big dog food container and two pull out shelves on the left to hold the bread machine and some other stuff.
 Because of the stove’s power supply, I had to use 18″ slides on the lower left instead of the 22″ slides I used everywhere else.

 That center support was a big waste of space, so I took it out and built a smaller one out of 3/4″ plywood.
 I secured it in place with glue and pocket screws.
-I needed a center support here because I would be installing an upper shelf on the left, and the slide’s support strip needed to be secured in the front and back.
+I needed a center support here because I would be installing an upper roll out shelf on the left, and the slide’s support strip needed to be secured in the front and back.
 I’m not sure why I didn’t get a picture of that support strip, but this picture shows the bottom one.

 Crawling around in these cabinets was difficult for a lumpy old turd like me.